Oelin/bfind/README.txt

 bfind

 Breadth-first search find for Linux.

-WIP.
+The default traversal method for the find command is depth-first (DFS).
+This often results in long search times when the target file or directory isn't very deep below the current working directory.
+To address this problem, breadth-first search (BFS) can be used instead.

-$ bfind | grep py
+Usage: bfind | grep <some pattern>